• Skip to main content

 Why We Love It!

 • It's Not Just for Snack Time! - While this easy veggie dip is great to whip up for a snack, it's also a great base for a vegetable charcuterie board for a party.
 AND, it's an awesome dinner side dish!
-We love simple summer meals on the patio, burgers or brats from the grill, baked beans or sliced watermelon, and a rainbow veggie platter with this Parmesan Yogurt Dip!
+We love simple summer meals on the patio, burgers or brats from the grill, baked beans or sliced watermelon, and a rainbow veggie platter with this creamy Parmesan dip!

 Ingredients & Substitutions

 • Fresh Herbs - Fresh herbs make the dip!
 You can really use whatever you like, but of course this will significantly impact the flavor.
 For a basic, subtle flavor, try chives and parsley.
 Adding basil or cilantro would be delicious, but will give you a very different taste.
 Fresh dill will also give you a drastically different strong flavor, so make sure your guests are dill fans!
-The basic white dip is really a blank canvas.
+The basic plain yogurt veggie dip is really a blank canvas.
 Different herbs will give you lots of possibilities and variations.
 A teaspoon of dried Italian seasoning is also ok in a pinch!

 • Salt & Pepper - Salt and pepper are incredibly important in this recipe as they enhance the flavors of the few other simple ingredients.
-However, this is the great part about homemade foods, you can control what you put in!
+However, this is the great part about homemade foods, you can control how much you put in!
 If you are looking for a low sodium veggie dip, simply use less salt.
 You are sure to be far better off than with the high amount of sodium in highly processed store-bought dips.

 Fresh raw veggies picked from the garden in a collander, tomato, peppers, carrot and cucumber.